 Look!
 Another post so soon after the other?
 Is the world coming to an end?
 No, but I found an awesome recipe; it is a simple, delicious bread-ish recipe that I just had to try.
 Because it's bread, and...
 Well.
 If I have a favourite savoury food, its crusty bread slathered in butter.
-And of course, now that I've typed that and put the idea in my head, there is nothing I want more than that, right now.
+And of course, now that I've typed that and put the idea in my head, there is nothing I want more than

 I should stop babbling about my food obsessions and get on with the information, I know.
 So here I go.